|

 Dong-Hwan Jang

-Before starting my Ph.D., I worked as a research engineer at the AI Research Center, Samsung Advanced Institute of Technology (SAIT).
+Before starting my Ph.D., I worked as an AI researcher at Samsung, where I researched OOD-robust fine-tuning techniques on domain-specific data.
 I earned my M.S. in Electrical and Computer Engineering from Seoul National University, where I was advised by Professor Bohyung Han, and also interned at NAVER AI Lab with Dongyoon Han and Sangdoo Yun.

 Education